 Can I still use hair products if I no ‘poo?

 Yes!
 No ‘poo is great at removing build up so it will have no problem removing styling products that you use.
 It is recommended that you avoid products with ingredients that end in –xane or –cone as these coat your hair and are hard to remove.
+I personally recommend using homemade products like this hairspray and this hair gel.

 Can I blow dry or flat iron my hair if I no ‘poo?